 Well, there's the dictionary, but that's a bit heavy going to start with.
 If you want to see the language, a good place to start is the microphrasebook (a four-page presentation of the most important words and phrases, with pronunciation guide) or the grammar.
-There's also a cultural guide, which I'm afraid is rather slim at the moment, but it's a start.
 All of these are available here.
+There's also the Encyclopædia Jameldica, which goes into the background in much more detail.
 The Saga of Jorthel is a shortish spoof Dark Ages saga, presented in English and Jameld side by side.
-Lots of the cultural stuff, as well as plenty of examples of the language in use, can be found in the ZM Archive, where you'll find all twelve issues of Zolid Matters as well as The Jameld Line, a one-off publication that was produced in 1998 to document a BJZ expedition to Zuraaland (the Jameldic homeland).
+Plenty of examples of the language in use can be found in the ZM Archive, where you'll find all twelve issues of Zolid Matters as well as The Jameld Line, a one-off publication that was produced in 1998 to document a BJZ expedition to Zuraaland (the Jameldic homeland).

 Zuraaland?
 I suppose I should just read The Jameld Line to find out.

 That would be best, yes.

 One final question: where did the name Jameld come from?